Henry Nelson Wieman

 Henry Nelson Wieman (1884–1975) was an American philosopher and theologian.
 He became the most famous proponent of theocentric naturalism and the empirical method in American theology and catalyzed the emergence of religious naturalism in the latter part of the 20th century.
-His grandson Carl Wieman is a Nobel laureate, and his son-in-law Huston Smith was a prominent scholar in religious studies.
+He has two grandsons who are prominent physicists, Carl Wieman and Howard Wieman, and his son-in-law Huston Smith was a prominent scholar in religious studies.

 Early life

 Wieman studied at Park College in Parkville, Missouri, graduating in 1907.
 In 1910, he graduated from the San Francisco Theological Seminary and moved to Germany for two years to study at the universities in Jena and Heidelberg.
 There, he studied under the theologians Ernst Troeltsch and Adolf von Harnack and the philosopher Wilhelm Windelband, but they all had little impact on Wieman.

 Wieman moved back to the United States and spent four years as a Presbyterian pastor in California.
 Then, he studied at Harvard Faculty of Arts and Sciences to do a doctorate in philosophy, which he received in 1917, under the tutelage of William Ernest Hocking and Ralph Barton Perry.
 At Harvard, Wieman became interested in the work of John Dewey, Henri Bergson, and Alfred North Whitehead.